BrkRaw/brkraw/README.md

 - If this command is not working, please check the version of your Anaconda and Python.

 #### Python API
-- To learn more detail, please check the Jupyter notebook in 'examples' folder

 - import module
 ```angular2html
 >>> import brkraw